 Mass traffic from these places is usually junk traffic and junk traffic leads to nothing more than you wasting money.

-The 3 ways I get traffic to my website:
+The 3 proven ways to get traffic to your website explained:

 The problem however in doing that is it takes a long time to do.
 But you should try to make this one of the goals of any website you make because organic traffic that comes from SEO will generally give you the most amount of visits.

 The second strategy is one that I am personally not very into, not because it doesn’t work, but because it just doesn’t it my taste but if you enjoy socially communicating with people on these networks, you should use it to it’s fullest and that is creating groups on these social networks and constantly sharing content with them through these sources and linking them back to your website.
 This strategy has the potential to actually overtake SEO and the next strategy I’ll talk about, but only if you use it correctly.
-Read about a specific example where you can maximize this strategy.
+Read about a program called Five Dollar Posts where you can maximize this strategy using social media.

 PPC is an amazing tool where within a 24 hour period, you can rank for just about ANY keyword regardless of SEO competition and bring in traffic to your website.
 PPC is in my opinion an integral part of my business because for everything I write for organic purposes (SEO), I will also in addition make a complimentary ad that will also lead to whatever I wrote.